ortus-docs/coldbox-docs/event_handlers/rendering_data.md

 # Rendering Data
 Every event handler controller can render data back to its caller in several formats: views/layouts, return data and <code>event.renderdata()</code>.
-Out of the box ColdBox can marshall data (structs,queries,arrays,complex or even ORM entities) into the following output formats:

-* XML
-* JSON
-* JSONP
-* HTML
-* TEXT
-* WDDX
-* PDF
-* Custom

 ## Handler Return Data
 Handlers can return simple strings or complex objects.
 If they return simple strings then the strings will be rendered out to the user: